mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 Feedback themes will help drive HR priorities, communication and/or clarification efforts and even coaching opportunities for managers and leaders.

 **Cadence**
 The goal is monthly for managers and quarterly for non-managers.
 Your HR partner will schedule time with you via Google Calendar.
 This may change due to HR team bandwidth.
-However, every staff member is encouraged to schedule time with someone on HR if there is not an existing scheduled meeting or if there’s an urgent topic.
+However, every staff member is encouraged to schedule time with someone on HR even if there isn't an existing scheduled meeting or if there’s an urgent topic.

 Manager listening sessions will happen once a month.
 In addition to the above topics, this is also an opportunity for people managers to unpack questions around people management challenges, concerns and/or best practices.
 This feedback will also help drive future Manager Training topics.